 In the absence of a tax buyer's bid, the County of Peoria Trustee enters an automatic bid of 18% and becomes the tax buyer.

 County Owned Property for Sale

 The Peoria County Trustee, as tax purchaser, does acquire property through the tax deed procedure.
 Once the property is acquired, the County sells the property at an auction held yearly (Public Auction for Surplus Property).
 The sale is conducted under the direction and authority of the County Board, which is acting as Trustee for the taxing districts.
 Parcels are sold to the highest bidder.
 All necessary research is the responsibility of the potential buyer.

-The Public Auction for Surplus Property will be held on August 26, 2013 at the Packard Plaza in Downtown Peoria.
-The auction starts at 7:00 p.m.
+The Public Auction for Surplus Property will be held on August 22, 2016 at a location yet to be determined in Peoria.
+The auction starts at 6:00 p.m.
 The property catalog that lists available property for auction will be available 30 days prior to the auction in the Peoria County Treasurer's office.
-The catalogs cost $11 or less.
+The catalogs cost $15 or less.
 The proceeds from this sale are distributed to the taxing districts.
 You will be required to make a down payment the night of the sale and the final payment is due 60 days later.